HomeFeaturesPricingCompanyResources

 Creating a knowledge base with Foyer

-You can even assign a knowledge base page as a home page, clients or staff will see a page right after they login.
-This is great for onboarding or linking to back to resources on your Squarespace site.
+Need a custom landing screen?
+Set any page as a home page so it appears right after users log in—perfect for onboarding or linking back to key resources on your Squarespace site.

 Investigate Security Events Using Foyer's Audit Log